-In pursuing this strategy, we have partnered with leading Tier 1 automotive suppliers including Continental, Hella, Aisin, and ZKW Group GmbH (an affiliate of LG Electronics).
-One of our Tier 1 partners is currently in the process of bidding for long range lidar series production awards with OEMs that are expected to represent a substantial portion of our 2026 forecasted revenues.
+We expect to enable accelerated adoption of lidar across many markets and have partnered with leading Tier 1 automobile suppliers to achieve this mission.
 The main markets for lidar, including Automotive, Industrial, and Mobility, are projected to see significant growth in both the near and long term.
 We believe this expected growth will allow AEye to achieve greater market share as well as pursue specialization opportunities like highway autonomous driving applications that benefit from our products.
 We expect that lidar will be a required sensing solution across many end markets, and we intend to be the leading solutions provider in these spaces.